Red Hot Chili Peppers 2013–2014 Tour: Super Bowl XLVIII performance controversy

 During the halftime show, the Chili Peppers joined Mars onstage for a three-minute performance of "Give It Away".
 Mars and the Chili Peppers generated 2.2 million tweets during the 12-minute performance, many from celebrities.
 Reviews of the performance were mixed for both artists.
-Some even commenting on Kiedis' shirtless body and age with some amazed with how good he looked, while some felt he was too old to go shirtless.
+Some even commented on Kiedis' shirtless body and age, with some amazed with how good he looked, while some felt he was too old to go shirtless.
 A lot of complaints from the media, viewers and even fellow musicians were directed towards Flea and Klinghoffer who were accused of faking their performance because their instruments were not plugged in.
 Flea responded to the complaints through the band's website by saying "When we were asked by the NFL and Bruno to play our song "Give It Away" at the Super Bowl, it was made clear to us that the vocals would be live, but the bass, drums, and guitar would be pre-recorded.
 I understand the NFL's stance on this, given they only have a few minutes to set up the stage, there a zillion things that could go wrong and ruin the sound for the folks watching in the stadium and the t.v. viewers.
 There was not any room for argument on this, the NFL does not want to risk their show being botched by bad sound, period.
 For the actual performance, Josh, Chad, and I were playing along with the pre recorded track (which was recorded earlier that week) so there was no need to plug in our guitars, so we did not.
 Could we have plugged them in and avoided bumming people out who have expressed disappointment that the instrument track was pre recorded?
-Of course easily we could have and this would be a non-issue.
+Of course, easily, we could have, and this would be a non-issue.
 We thought it better to not pretend.
 It seemed like the realest thing to do in the circumstance.
-We decided that, with Anthony singing live, that we could still bring the spirit and freedom of what we do into the performance, and of course we played every note in the recording specially for the gig."
+We decided that, with Anthony singing live, we could still bring the spirit and freedom of what we do into the performance, and of course we played every note in the recording specially for the gig."
 Chad Smith responded to the controversy through his Twitter page a few days later saying "FYI...
 Every band in the last 10 years at the Super Bowl has performed to a previously recorded track.
 It's the NFL 's policy.
 Period."
 Klinghoffer said in an April 2014 interview that out of the four members, Smith was most against performing this way.
 The band even received some complaints from fans who contacted the U.S. Federal Communications Commission.
 Some wrote or called in about how they were actually offended by shirtless men and how both men and women should remained clothed because children were watching.